BuloZB/BuloCloudSentinel/README.md

 - ✅ You can include this code in projects using different licenses
 - ✅ No warranty is provided, and the authors have no liability for damages

-## 👏 Acknowledgments

-- OpenWebUI team for their excellent platform and integration support
-- All contributors to the project